Assistant Professor of Business Law, Pre-Law Advisor, and Business Graduate Program Coordinator

 Professor Fox previously served as a law clerk to Hon.
 Lawrence E. Kahn, U.S. District Judge, in the Northern District of New York.
 He also worked as an attorney in the litigation department of Stroock & Stroock & Lavan LLP, in Manhattan; and was, sequentially, an associate, senior counsel, and then partner, and the litigation managing attorney at Jacobowitz & Gubits, LLP, in New York’s Hudson Valley.
 Professor Fox's primary practice areas were Federal Practice, Electronic Discovery, Employment and Discrimination Law, Business Entity Disputes, Corporate/Commercial Litigation, Estates Litigation, as well as general civil litigation.
 From February 2014 to November 2016, Professor Fox also served as Deputy Corporation Counsel for the City of Port Jervis, and as special labor counsel for the City.
 Dr. Fox was also Special Counsel at the Hudson Valley law firm of Catania, Mahon, Milligram & Rider, PLLC, from October 2015 to November 2016, immediately prior to entering full-time academia.

 Professor Fox has been very active with the American Bar Association, New York State Bar Association, and Orange County Bar Association.
-Professor Fox has authored a book on electronic discovery, social media, ethics and society; has authored a second book on diversity, inclusion and anti-discrimination; has authored or co-authored articles and CLEs, and has spoken at symposia and CLE programs, concerning Federal civil procedure, attorney-client privilege and work product, electronic discovery, evidence, professional responsibility/ethics, employment law, and pre-law advice for college students.
+Professor Fox has authored a book on electronic discovery, social media, ethics and society; has authored a second book on diversity, inclusion and anti-discrimination; has authored or co-authored numerous articles and CLEs; and has spoken at symposia and CLE programs, concerning Federal civil procedure, attorney-client privilege and work product, electronic discovery, evidence, professional responsibility/ethics, employment law, and pre-law advice for college students.

 When not engaged in scholarly or professional endeavors, Professor Fox is also an avid traveler, having thus far visited 28 countries and territories across four continents, and 35 states in the United States.